KCL-BMEIS/OOP/week2B.md

 # The problem with `using namespace std;`

-In spite of the general recommendation to avoid blanket `using namespace` declaration, you will find that many (if not most) C++ tutorials make use of this declaration from the very beginning, starting at 'hello world':
+In spite of the general recommendation to avoid blanket `using namespace` declarations, you will find that many (if not most) C++ tutorials make use of this declaration from the very beginning, starting at 'hello world':
 ```
 #include <iostream>